UTSA Libraries welcomes submissions for Adopt-a-Free-Textbook grants.

 Once you have all of your files ready, 30 minutes or less.

-We plan to notify all applicants by June 15, 2022.
-If this should change, we will share an estimated new timeline.
+We plan to notify all applicants by April 1, 2024.
+If this should change, we will share a new estimated timeline with all applicants.

 Unsure which application is the best fit or have other questions?
 Email us at email@example.com.